cristina-j/Book-Insights-Project-/README.md

 ---

+📂 SQL-Only Table Scripts

+To demonstrate that I can also manually write SQL and create tables without relying on Python or CSVs, I created standalone `.sql` files for each table.
+These files show my ability to design clean, relational databases using SQL alone:

+- `books_table.sql` – Books catalog schema with sample data
+- `customers_table.sql` – Customers table with sample Faker-style data
+- `purchases_table.sql` – Purchases records referencing both books and customers

+These scripts reflect proper data typing, constraints, and table relationships and are meant to highlight my SQL-only skills as part of this evolving project.

+---

 ## 📝 Note on File Versions

 - `books_import.py`: this is my original script used to read my Goodreads CSV and create the `Books` table.
 This version pulled genres from the "Bookshelves" column of my Goodreads csv file, which led to inaccurate genre classifications of the books, and I had to manually update the csv file with the correct genre.